 CDBG-CV1 grants fund local public services and microenterprise assistance programs; and public health, emergency response, or temporary housing facilities that address COVID-19 impacts, and grant administration.
+Here is the CDBG-CV1 Eligible Activities Guide (PDF).
 CDBG funded activities must benefit low- and moderate-income persons or meet the CDBG urgent need national objective criteria.

 How do eligible cities and counties apply for CDBG-CV1 funds?

-What is the maximum CDBG-CV1 grant amount and funding distribution determined?
+What is the maximum CDBG-CV1 grant amount and how are funds distributed?